Mousali/3G3MX2-V1/README.md

 # VFD (Variable Frequency Drive) Parameter Calculator

-An expert system that calculate VFD parameter values given a VFD and motor specification YAML file.
+An expert system that calculate VFD parameter values from YAML specification files.

 ## Disclaimer
 Use this code at your own risk.
 The author is not responsible for any damages or losses that may occur from using this code.
 Always test in a safe environment before deploying in production.